PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 });
 ```

-I had to enhance my inline CSS with a `/*compress*/` and `/*endcompress*/` which
+I had to enhance my inline CSS with `/*compress*/` and `/*endcompress*/` comments,
-might be a tad confusing for any developer reading the source but it does give
+which might be a tad confusing for any developer reading the source but it does
-me a lot of flexibility.
+give me a lot of flexibility.

 ## Compressing inline HTML

 I did the exact same thing for the HTML minification.
 The `html-minifier`
-package is pretty neat and I played around with it to find some sane defaults
+package is pretty neat, and I played around with it to find some sane defaults
 that worked well.

 ```